 If you are interested in repairing damage from ear gauges or a torn earlobe, request a consultation online or call Worcester Dermatology Associates at (508) 754-3823 in Worcester or (978) 256-4151 in Chelmsford.

 People usually seek to repair earlobes for cosmetic reasons.
 Pierced ears can be split accidentally if an earring gets pulled through the hole, or heavy earrings can gradually cause the hole to widen.
 The trend to intentionally stretch earlobes – called “gauging” – that was popular in the late 1990s and early 2000s is resulting in an influx of people wanting to close the holes.

-Before-and-after photos of actual patients show the results we get from earlobe repair surgery.
+Before-and-after photos of actual patients show the results we get from earlobe repair surgery near me.
 Our dermatologic surgeons can help you, too.

 Earlobe Repair Procedure

 Earlobe repair is performed at our office as an outpatient procedure using a local anesthetic.
 The earlobe is cleansed and then numbed.
 Repairing a detached earlobe typically involves removing a small amount of skin surrounding the split and then carefully suturing the skin together.